Th3HoopMan/small-magic-box/src/pages/articles/top-11-most-anticipated-games-of-2022-ranked-as-of-january.md

 ![Somerville landscape shot](/img/static1.squarespace.0.jpg "Somerville landscape shot")

-I love these stylistic side scrolling narrative games.
+I love these stylistic side-scrolling narrative games.
 Limbo, Inside, and Little Nightmares all struck the perfect chord with me.
-The reduction in scope allows me to relax, appreciate every screen, and get consumed by the different story-telling mechanics.
-I’m not sure how this game could disappoint me and I hope I never get an answer.
+The reduction in scope allows me to relax, appreciate the beauty of every screen, and get consumed by the different story-telling and puzzle mechanics.
+I’m not sure how this game could disappoint me and I hope to never get an answer.

 ## 5. Sea of Stars

 ![Sea of Stars gameplay](/img/sea-of-stars-17_feature.png "Sea of Stars gameplay")

-This game looks awesome.
+This game looks fantastic.
 The art is stunning.
 It sounds incredible.
 The turn-based combat looks fun.
 Sea of Stars jumped to the top of my most anticipated list as soon as I finished the trailer.
-No promises it will stay this high as the year goes on, but for now I’m riding high on it.
+No promises it will stay in the top 5 as the year goes on, but for now, I’m riding high on it.

 ## 4. Hollow Knight Silksong

 ![Hollow Knight Silksong gameplay](/img/ss_4c9cc3320086b199da64a4283f45ff41fe873d5e.1920x1080.jpg "Hollow Knight Silksong gameplay")

 I almost left this game off the list because I just completely forgot about it.
 I’ve waited so long for this game that I’ve repressed it to avoid any more pain.
 This year is our year though.
-Hollow Knight Silksong *has* to be released this year, it’s only a matter of time.
+Hollow Knight Silksong *has* to be released in 2022, it’s only a matter of time.

 Last year they did a feature with Edge magazine and I was thinking, “This is it.
 They just did a huge cover story.
 This game has to be one or two months away, max”.
-Almost a year later and there’s still no sign of this game, but there’s no way they did a cover story for a game that wasn’t going to release for another two years...right?
+Almost a year later and there’s still no sign of this game, but there’s no way they did a cover story for a game that wasn’t going to release for another two years...right...right??

 Hollow Knight is what I would consider the pinnacle of modern Metroidvanias.
 Its unique style and tight controls are unrivaled.
-I can’t understand how difficult making a follow-up to something like that must be, but I believe Team Cherry has done it, and we’ll be seeing for ourselves later this year.
+I can’t understand how difficult it must be to create a follow-up to something like that, but I believe Team Cherry has done it, and we’ll be seeing for ourselves later this year.

 ## 3. Horizon Forbidden West

 ![Horizon Forbidden West in-game screenshot](/img/dbbef2c0-f164-11eb-97f7-812b4cf086e6.jpg "Horizon Forbidden West in-game screenshot")

-Alloy is back and better than ever is how I’d start a marketing pitch for this game.
+"Alloy is back and better than ever!" is how I’d start a marketing pitch for this game.
 Seriously though, I had a blast with the first Horizon and this one just looks so much better.
-The suite of animations look awesome, the combat seems to be incredibly improved, the environments look beautiful and fresh, and the robo-dinos somehow look cooler than the group we had in the first game.
+The suite of animations look awesome, the combat seems to be improved across the board, the environments look beautiful and fresh, and the robo-dinos somehow look cooler than the group we had in the first game.
 With only a couple more weeks before release, my excitement is building.
 There’s a very good chance the first game I buy this year might end up being my game of the year.

 ## 2. Elden Ring